Lesbian Travel: Best Resources for Planning the Perfect Vacation

 “Another resource was actually developed more recently by Pflag in Canada and it’s called Destination Pride,” LoAnn says.
 “And then for the U.S., the State Department actually has LGBT resources for citizens online.”

 “I did grow my hair out because of the trip,” Maartje says of their 15-month trip that started in Russia.
-“I wanted to look more feminine and fit in this whole image of what a girl looks like or something because of safety.
+“I wanted to look more feminine and fit in with this whole image of what a girl looks like because of safety.
 And now I've decided to cut my hair short again.
 This is just how I feel most myself.
 I’m really curious to see if that’s going to make a difference.”

 How to meet other Lesbian travelers